tdudgeon/simple-simulate-complex/README.md

 Many thanks to @jchodera and others in the OpenMM community for help in putting these scripts together.

+## Versions and branches

+OpenMM and its related tools change quite a bit over time.
+The original work here was based on OpenMM version 7.4, and the tools have now been updated for newer versions.
+Because the code is somewhat version dependent I have created branches for specific versions.
+The code on master branch will typically be for the latest version I have used (not always the latest version of OpenMM).

+### History

+#### 2020
+* initial version based on OpenMM 7.4
+* main tools are for simulating a ligand-protein complex with and without solvent

+#### Sep 2023
+* updated for OpenMM 7.7
+* better handling of commandline options (using argparse)

 ## simulateProtein.py: Basic Protein Simulation

 Minimal example of setting up a protein and doing a simple minimisation.